How to Install CH340 Driver on Windows

 Step 1: Downloading The Driver

-First, download the CH340 driver from the this link.
+First, download the CH340 driver from the links below:

 Step 2: Installing The Driver